just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Algorithm-Basics.rst

       </li></ol>
     </li>
     <li>(<span style="font-weight: bold;">Portfolio</span>)
-        Write an algorithm  for washing
-        a stack of 10 items that are cups and dishes mixed together, where the rule is that the cups are washed in hot water and the dishes in cold water.
+        <br/>Write an algorithm  for washing a stack of 10 items that are cups and dishes mixed together, where the rule is that the cups are washed in hot water and the dishes in cold water.
 Use simple commands like <b>hot_wash</b> and <b>cold_wash</b>.
 You may also use the control structures <b>IF</b> and <b>REPEAT n times</b>.
 Identify the parts of your algorithm that are examples  of <i>Sequence, Selection,</i> and
         <i>Repetition</i>.</li></ol><br/>
     </div>